rust-redux/rust-redux/README.md

 `let mut store = Store::create_store(root_reducer,State::with_defaults());`

 This is a standard store creation.
 Before creating a store you will need to create a state model of what our store will be storing.
-We also need a root reducer function that will return an instance of out redux state model that calls your other individual reducers.
+We also need a root reducer function that will return an instance of our redux state model that calls our other individual reducers.
 Let's start by building our state model.

 ### 2. Creating State Model
-The State type seen below that is used in the to-do list example contains all parts of our rust-redux state.
+The State type seen below that is used in the todo_list example contains all parts of our rust-redux state.

 ```
 #[derive(Clone, Debug)]